 However, there is a lot of backlashes that are received from the non-Hindu community in India.
 The communities were in the assumption that Durga Maa in the song would represent the whole nation.
 Due to this reason, it is made as to the national song rather than the national Anthem.

-The national flag is rectangular and has three colors: deep saffron, white and green with the Ashoka Chakra, which is a wheel.
+The national flag is rectangular and has three colors: deep saffron, white, and green with the Ashoka Chakra, a wheel.
 The same was announced as the National flag on July 22, 1947, due to the assembly meeting.
 It is the tricolor flag, which was designed by Pingali Venkayya.
 It is hoisted on Independence and Republic days.
 These are also the India holidays.

 This period is the golden era for this game.
 There is no distinction in the talent, so it is named the country’s national game.
 India has played hockey 24 times in the Olympics and won all of these games.

-The Banyan tree, which was already mentioned in this article, it is the national tree of the country, and its branches are spread across neatly.
+The Banyan tree, which was already mentioned in this article, is the country’s national tree, and its branches are spread across neatly.
 Its branches and roots would represent the unity of the country.
 It is a massive structure and has roots across.

 The capital of Ashoka is made as to the National Emblem of the country.
 Four lions are standing back to back in a circular manner.
 The abacus is etched with the Elephant, horse, bull, and a lion.
 The wheels segregate these all.
 It stands on the inverted lotus flower that is bloomed.

 The national river of India is Ganga.
 It is considered the sacred river on the planet, and that is in India by Hindus.
 Many rituals are performed on the banks of this river.
-The famous cities of India, such as Allahabad, Varanasi, and Hardiwar, have this river flowing over 2510 km of mountains, valleys, and plains.
+India’s famous cities, such as Allahabad, Varanasi, and Hardiwar, have this river flowing over 2510 km of mountains, valleys, and plains.
 It is also known as the longest river in the country.

 National Heritage animal

 The national heritage animal of India is an Elephant.
-It is the Elephant sub-species in the Asian region and is listed as the endangered animal by the International Union for Conservation of Nature.
+The Elephant sub-species in the Asian region are listed as an endangered animal by the International Union for Conservation of Nature.
 You can spot this animal in four different areas of the country.